telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/new-project-wizard.md

 ---
-title: New Project Wizards
+title: New Project Wizard
-page_title: New Project Wizards | UI for ASP.NET MVC Visual Studio Integration
+page_title: New Project Wizard | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to create a new Telerik UI for ASP.NET MVC application."
 slug: newprojectwizards_visualstudio_aspnetmvc
 position: 2